 After finishing High School in Auckland, Sam completed a Bachelor of Commerce at Victoria University of Wellington, majoring in Public Policy and International Business.
 He currently works in the professional services industry.

 Sam is a staunch advocate for young kiwis getting involved in politics and taking their seat at the decision-making table.
 He believes the National Party values of personal responsibility and individual freedom are key to the long-term success of New Zealand.

 Prior to being elected NZ Young Nationals President in 2018, Sam was the Lower North Island Regional Chair and has held executive roles across the Party.

 He's always keen to hear from young kiwis wanting to get involved or understand the role of the Young Nats further.

 You can reach him on any of our social media channels or at email@example.com

 Steph was raised in Otago, in the small, rural town of Balclutha.
-She is now in her second year studying towards a Bachelor of Laws and a Bachelor of Arts at Otago University.
+She is studying towards a Bachelor of Laws and a Bachelor of Arts at Otago University.

 Steph believes in the National Party values of individual responsibility, less government, free enterprise and hard work being rewarded.
-This inspired her to join the Young Nats in her first year of University, and she has been involved ever since.
-Steph was firstly on the Southern Exec as Policy Chair before going the NZYN exec, and continues to hold that role.
+This inspired her to join the Young Nats in her first year of University, and she has been involved ever since on a regional and national level.